jaya3526/CRUD-Application/README.md

 # Simple CRUD Application Using MongoDB

-This project is a simple CRUD (Create, Read, Update, Delete) application that allows users to manage items with attributes like name, description, and price using MongoDB as the database.
+This project is a Items data management application that allows users to manage items with attributes like name, description, and price using MongoDB as the database.

 ## Project Structure
 server/